 - Blurts an answer before the question has been completed

-- Trouble waiting their turn
+- Has trouble waiting their turn

 - Interrupts others

-- The Child Attention Profile (CAP).
+- The child attention profile (CAP).
 This scale is generally filled out by teachers and tracks common ADHD symptoms.

-- Child Behavior Checklist/Teacher Report Form (CBCL).
+- Child behavior checklist/teacher report form (CBCL).
 Among other things, this scale looks at physical complaints, aggressive or delinquent behavior, and withdrawal.

 - Conners rating scale.
 This questionnaire asks about things such as behavior, work or schoolwork, and social life.
 They can show how these symptoms affect things such as grades, job, home life, and relationships.

 What to Know About ADHD Screening for Your Child